Banco Santander: History

 In December 2012, Banco Santander announced that it would absorb Banesto and Banco BANIF, purchasing the remaining 10% of Banesto it did not already own.

 In October 2013, Santander acquired 51% of Spain's largest consumer finance business, Financiera El Corte Inglés, for around €140 million.
 Santander acquired a €470 million stake in HSBC's Bank of Shanghai in 2013 to rebalance its business to the Asian market.

 In June 2014, Santander bought GE Money Bank, GE Capital's consumer finance business in Sweden, Norway and Denmark, for €700 million (US$950 million).
 In September 2014, it was announced that Santander was in talks to merge its asset management unit with that of Unicredit to create a European firm worth €350 billion in assets.

 In November 2014, Banco Santander acquired a 5.1 percent stake in Monitise plc for £33 million.
 On 7 June 2017, Banco Santander purchased Banco Popular Español for a symbolic price of €1.

 In 2018, the bank announced a three-year push into Latin America to increase its presence in the market, particularly Brazil and Mexico, targeting the countries' super-rich.

 On 13 and 14 July 2019, the integration of the entire Banco Popular network was completed.
 This meant the definitive end of the Popular brand from a commercial point of view.

-In 2021, the bank was marked as one of the largest banks in Europe.

 Dodge & Cox became Santander's second shareholder in an operation carried out on 13 June 2022.
 The US fund has a 3.038% stake in the bank.
 At the time of purchase, given the value of 2.64 euros per share, this stake was valued at 1,364 million euros.

 In February 2024, Banco Santander launched a share buyback of about 1.5 billion euros ($1.6 billion) and raised its payout ratio to 50%.

 On 21 October 2024, Santander launched its digital bank in the United States, with the potential to fund up to $30 billion in vehicle loans.

+On 3 February 2026, Santander announced that it would acquire US lender Webster Bank in a cash and stock deal valued at $12.2 billion.
+The acquisition would position Santander as one of the top ten banks in the U.S., with approximately $327 billion in combined assets between Webster and Santander Bank, its US subsidiary.
+In August 2026, the Federal Reserve gave its approval to the acquisition of Webster, and Santander subsequently completed the acquisition.